 Leaving the city and crossing the river I began my morning ascent.
 It was peaceful as I strolled by a few houses until my only companions were roaming sheep.
 I passed by some ice tracts on the side of the hill that refused to melt.
 Once I reached the top I was breathless taking in the view.
 The sun shone brightly on the valleys down below and I let out a wild scream and began my descent.
 There were a ton of switch-backs and the road condition deteriorated quickly but nothing slowed me as I blazed down standing in my pedals.

 At the bottom I turned south onto the 833 hoping to cut across below the Route 1 and once again set my wheels on some Icelandic highland gravel.
 I stop briefly at Illugastaðir to buy a banana and some cookies, then made my way to the supposed trail head.
 Three small stream crossings happen and at this moment I came to realize that I was missing one of my crocs.
-They were supposed to be my river crossing shoes, so instead now I had only the left one on and my right foot had the pleasure of being poked and prodded by all the sharp rocks.
+They were supposed to be my river crossing shoes, so instead now I'd only the left one on and my right foot had the pleasure of being poked and prodded by all the sharp rocks.
 Then a huge disappoint came to face me, the path snaked off into loose sand.
 I spot some small animal footprints that were fresh.
 Someone had recently laid down all this sand...maybe to discourage use by cyclists?
-I was perplexed, the trail was clearly marked on the 2016 cycling guide but there was no way I was making it through even with my largish tires and ultralight setup.
-I would have to double back and take the Route 1, an extra 20km.
+I was perplexed, the trail was clearly marked on the 2016 cycling guide but there was no way I was making it through even with my largish tires and ultralight set up.
+I'd have to double back and take the Route 1, an extra 20km.

 I took the opposite side of river going north on 836.
 Pushing hard as I rode the Route 1 east was far from exciting.
-I made a point of stopping at Goðafoss, another popular waterfall that I would have avoided had my original plans worked out.
+I made a point of stopping at Goðafoss, another popular waterfall that I'd have avoided had my original plans worked out.
 The area was packed with tour buses and I spoke with a few Americans from Pennsylvania.
 The waterfall was indeed water falling.
 As I turned to continue onwards a old woman approached me with 1000 ISK, "Take this and buy a soda.
 I have a grandson your age."
 I told her that the gesture was more than enough and politely refused the money.
 She told me to be safe and reaches over giving me a hug and a kiss on the cheek.
 I blushed and thanked her for the kindness.

 I turned south this time onto the 844 and the wind completely died down.
 I stopped in the early afternoon at the Kidagil Guesthouse for lunch.
-I had a bacon cheeseburger with a fried sunny side egg on top with fries and a desert of a rhubarb pie.
+I'd a bacon cheeseburger with a fried sunny side egg on top with fries and a desert of a rhubarb pie.
 The 844 turns into the 843 and starts to sweep eastward.
 Along the side of the road opposite to my direction I see a man hunched over with an 80L pack.
 I asked him desperately if he needed food or water and he gave me a wide smile, "I've got everything I need", whilst patting his pack.
 The next few kilometres he stayed on my mind, putting into contrast what I was doing on the island.
 I ran into another backpacker, with a similarly large pack.
 He was unaware that he was only a few kilometres behind another fellow adventurer.
 He was German (like 80% of the people I met on the island) and we swapped information about the routes ahead.
 I finally turned north, traveling through large agricultural cuts and heard cows mooing off in the distance.

 I reconnect with the Route 1 around 2130h and turn east to pass under Lake Myvatn.
 As I neared the body of water I began to attract a harem of bugs and the sun shone brightly in a cloudless sky.
-I reached the west edge of the lake and setup up camp right on it's border.
+I reached the west edge of the lake and set up up camp right on it's border.

 Waking up, the sky has gone from clear blue to dark stormy clouds.
 About half an hour into the ride I met yet another intrepid German backpacker.
 We shared some stories and he told me of his goal to walk from the northern most point to the southern most point of the island.
 I asked him about how he planned such a trip and he details for me the use of post offices to organize his food and water.
 He is able to carry about 9 days of supplies with him, so he has to make it to another supply point that he has schedule ahead of himself.